daker/blog/_posts/2013-12-21-23-45-devtools-console-from-novice-to-ninja.md

 console.groupEnd();
 ```

-You also do nested grouping :
+You can also do nested grouping :

 ```js
 var user = "jsmith", authenticated = true, authorized = true;